Toronto Franchise Litigation Lawyers

 Ontario Franchise Law | Dealership and Franchise Litigation & Arbitration

 Acting for U.S. Clients and with U.S. Counsel | Attorneys in Ontario, Canada Litigation

 Gilbertson Davis LLP can act for distributors, dealerships, franchisees, franchisors, licensees and licensors to assist in the resolution of disputes arising out of or in connection with their business relationships.

-We are experienced litigators and if disputes cannot be resolved through negotiation and agreement, we can guide and represent clients in
+Gilbertson Davis LLP has experienced litigators and if disputes cannot be resolved through negotiation and agreement, we can guide and represent clients in litigation, including commercial arbitration.

 We can act for both local and US businesses in connection with litigation in Ontario (or the Federal Court) or in local or international arbitration.
 We can also assist US counsel / attorneys with local Ontario aspects of foreign litigation, such as ancillary proceedings to gather and preserve evidence, to freeze assets or proceedings to protect intellectual property rights such as trade-marks and copyright.